Jhonyel/Three-Trios-Overview/README.md

 ## Game Interaction ##
 When the game starts two windows will appear, one for each player.
 To make a move a user must click a card from their and hand a valid board cell to play to.
 If playing against AI, a move will automatically be played, else the user must wait for the other player to make a move.

+## Access to Code
+Please note that the code for this project is private due to class policies.
+If you want access to the code, feel free to reach out, and it can be provided upon request.

 ## Playing the game

 - In order to play the game, you must run the Hw7.jar file; i.e. run the following in a terminal